Security

 On-Premises, Cloud or Hybrid Backup: Which is Right for You?

 Backup is one of those things every business knows it should have and many don’t get right.
-The most common failure isn’t skipping backup entirely, it’s having a backup strategy that sounds reasonable until something actually goes wrong.
+The most common failure isn’t skipping backup entirely; it’s having a backup strategy that sounds reasonable until something actually goes wrong.
 Choosing between on-premises, cloud, and hybrid backup isn’t just a technical decision.
 It involves recovery time, cost,

 On-Premises, Cloud or Hybrid Backup: Which is Right for You?
 Read More »